ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 Instead of using `N=3, W=3, R=1`, the Dynamo paper recommends `N=3, W=2, R=2`

-This now creates the potential situation in which a read conflict could occur.
+This now creates the possibility of a read conflict.

 ![Dynamo Read Conflict 1](./img/L19%20Dynamo%20Read%20Conflict%201.png)